Tyrn/wei/the-insider-en.typ

 flat  fields  and the rows of olive trees, planted next to  the road so that the  dust  settled  on olives  and they ripened faster.
 They made  at  least twenty  five miles, not including the  morning  spaceport trip.
-Bemish  was tired as a dog and was slowly getting nuts - what is Kissur trying to prove?
+Bemish  was tired as a dog and was slowly getting nuts---what is Kissur trying to prove?
 That  he walks on foot better than Bemish?
 It comes as no surprise in  a man who  fought  in  a  country  with  motorized  divisions  consisting  of  one horsepower units!
 The temptation to make it all  clear  to Kissur was pretty